mokdevel/DarcMods/DarcMissions/docs/MISSIONCONFIG.md

 int missionActiveDistance : The distance to a player to keep the mission active. int missionActiveTimeToEnd : (seconds) Time to keep the mission active once all AI is dead.
 Used for both dynamic and static missions.
-  NOTE: Patrol and Hunter has a hardcoded 20 seconds defined. float missionActiveDistanceMul : <TBD: more documentation>
-float missionActiveTimeToEndMul : <TBD: more documentation>
-int missionHintTime : (seconds) Time to show mission hints to players.
+  NOTE: Patrol and Hunter has a hardcoded 20 seconds defined. float missionActiveDistanceMul : Multiplier to modify distance on every cycle when in win/lose state.
+Value should less than 1.0. float missionActiveTimeToEndMul : Multiplier to modify time on every cycle when in win/lose state.
+Value should less than 1.0. int missionHintTime : (seconds) Time to show mission hints to players.
 0 disables ALL hints.
 SDRC_EHintPosition missionHintPosition : Position of the hint/popup.
   0 = UP_LEFT : Upper left corner